Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | 6 Min Read

-Becoming a government contractor is rewarding, but can be complicated.
+Becoming a government contractor is a complicated process in itself.
 The last thing you need is to hire a GSA consultant who leaves you with all the work, or negotiates a contract you can't keep up with.
-So, we put together this blog so you can be confident about who you hire.
+Unfortunately, there are a lot of consultants out there that don't have your best interests in mind.
+We put together this blog so you can be confident about who you hire.

 Who Are GSA Consultants?